Optimal Smoothed Analysis of the Simplex Method: Algorithms

 \subsection{Phase 1 and the first auxiliary LP}

+In phase 1 we construct our first auxiliary LP, with a new right-hand side vector and a number of auxiliary constraints.
+The algorithm will make a number of pivot steps in this phase in order to pivot out these auxiliary constraints.

-In phase 1 we solve our first auxiliary LP.
-In order to construct it, we sample $Z \in \R^d$ with independent entries, each following a Gaussian distribution with mean $0$ and standard deviation $1$.
+In order to construct this auxiliary LP, we sample $Z \in \R^d$ with independent entries, each following a Gaussian distribution with mean $0$ and standard deviation $1$.
 The LP we will solve in this step of the algorithm is: